 The Graduate Student Research Evaluation Form (Pink sheet) provides important feedback to the student and is to be filled out by the student and mentor each semester.
-Also each year, the PGSO ombudsperson administers the Research Supervisor Feedback Form to provide mentor with constructive feedback.
+Also each year, the PGSO Student Ombudsperson administers the Research Supervisor Feedback Form to provide mentors with constructive feedback.

 Should the student's faculty mentor change from one semester to next, this change should be recorded in the student's department file.
 When the student is admitted to Master's or Ph.D. degree candidacy, the chairperson of the master's or Ph.D. research committee automatically becomes the student's faculty mentor.
-In the case of Co-chairs the student must designate in his or her file, which co-chair will assume primary responsibility for academic advising.
+In the case of co-chairs, the student must designate in their file which co-chair will assume primary responsibility for academic advising.

-While the Department's system of academic advising has been designed to forestall the occurrence of any bottlenecks in the student's progress through his or her degree program, it should be realized that it is ultimately the student who bears the final responsibility for completing the program successfully.
-The faculty mentor, having had experience with the procedures and policies of the Department and of the Graduate School, can advise the student as to the wisdom and propriety of his or her plans.
-However, this should not be seen as a substitute for the student being independently aware of the Department, program area and University regulations governing graduate study
+While the Department's system of academic advising has been designed to forestall the occurrence of any bottlenecks in the student's progress through their degree program, it should be realized that it is ultimately the student who bears the final responsibility for completing the program successfully.
+The faculty mentor, having had experience with the procedures and policies of the Department and of the Graduate School, can advise the student as to the wisdom and propriety of their plans.
+However, this should not be seen as a substitute for the student being independently aware of the Department, program area, and University regulations governing graduate study.